 How To Use

-Mix 3 tsp rice flour, 1 tsp honey, and 2–3 drop apple cider vinegar to make a scrub.
+Mix 3 tsp rice flour, 1 tsp honey, and 2–3 drops of apple cider vinegar to make a scrub.
 To make a thick paste, stir everything together thoroughly.

 Soak your feet in lukewarm water for 10 minutes, then gently scrape away dead skin with the paste.

 Repeat this procedure at least twice a week.
-Start by hydrating your feet at least twice a day to give them more attention and care.
+Start by hydrating your feet at least twice daily to give them more attention and care.
 In moisturizers, look for skin-softening ingredients like urea, salicylic acid, or alpha-hydroxy acid.